Wetherspoons: Development since 2020

 In mid-March 2020, during the COVID-19 pandemic in the United Kingdom, the government advised the public to avoid areas like pubs, clubs, restaurants, and gyms.
 As a result, many pub chains closed.
 However, Wetherspoon chairman Tim Martin rejected the government's advice and initially did not close any pubs, saying that his instinct was that "closure won't save lives but will cost thousands of jobs".
 The government ordered the closure of all pubs from 21 March.

 Martin suggested that if some staff were offered jobs in supermarkets they should consider taking them and promised that he would give first preference to those who wanted to come back to Wetherspoons.
 A number of newspapers inaccurately reported Martin's suggestion, adding that Wetherspoons would withhold staff pay also, but later issued corrections.

 Wetherspoons told its suppliers in March it would not pay them until its 874 pubs were allowed to reopen after the coronavirus lockdown.
 In October 2020, Wetherspoons reported its first loss in 36 years.
 For the year ending in July 2020, the company published a pre-tax loss of £34.1 million; the previous year, it reported a pre-tax profit of £102.5 million.

 In March 2021, Wetherspoons reaffirmed its expansion plans including 75 projects, comprising 18 new pubs and 57 significant extensions to existing venues.
 Martin said that the ten-year project would create 2,000 jobs for staff, but that it would be "conditional on the UK opening back up again on a long-term basis, with no further lockdowns or the constant changing of rules".

-The company announced, in April 2025, that it would open its first pub in the Isle of Man in Douglas in May 2025.
+The company opened its first pub in the Isle of Man in Douglas in May 2025.
 Manx hospitality groups expressed doubt about the viability of further expansion.

+The company's first pub outside of the British Isles opened at Alicante Airport in Spain in January 2026.

+In August 2026, Wetherspoons announced that it was banning its customers from playing music out loud or taking calls on speaker.